cchitsiang/awesome-stars/README.md

 - [google/android-classyshark](https://github.com/google/android-classyshark) - Android and Java bytecode viewer
 - [arimorty/floatingsearchview](https://github.com/arimorty/floatingsearchview) - A search view that implements a floating search bar also known as persistent search
 - [XRecyclerView/XRecyclerView](https://github.com/XRecyclerView/XRecyclerView) - A RecyclerView that implements pullrefresh and loadingmore featrues.you can use it like a standard RecyclerView
-- [akullpp/awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
 - [Karumi/Dexter](https://github.com/Karumi/Dexter) - Android library that simplifies the process of requesting permissions at runtime.
 - [lyft/scissors](https://github.com/lyft/scissors) - ✂ Android image cropping library
 - [hongyangAndroid/AndroidAutoLayout](https://github.com/hongyangAndroid/AndroidAutoLayout) - [停止维护]Android屏幕适配方案，直接填写设计图上的像素尺寸即可完成适配，最大限度解决适配问题。